githubtraining/react-course/responses/uncomment-assignments-activity.md

 ### :keyboard: Activity: Uncomment the assignments conditional in `src/App.jsx`

-1. Go ahead and uncomment the conditional statement betweens lines 52 and 61 underneath where it says to `Uncomment below for step 4`
+1. Go ahead and uncomment the conditional statement betweens lines 52 and 61 underneath where it says to `Uncomment below to render assignments`
 2. Save your code
 3. To run your code, move inside your repo folder in your terminal and run `npm start`
 4. Exit the process in your terminal using `Ctrl + C`